Alcoholic drinks that may actually be good for you

 M3 Global Newsdesk Oct 26, 2019

 Is alcohol unhealthy?
 Nothing is healthy when consumed in excess, but some alcoholic beverages may actually be healthier choices than others.
-Try these this festive season!
+Here are a few you can try.

 During the past few years, researchers have gone back and forth on the question of whether consuming alcoholic beverages is good for you.
 Some found, for instance, that light drinking (0.1 to 7 drinks/week) was associated with a lower risk of heart failure.
 Others found that drinking more than 5 or 6 pints of beer was linked to premature death.
 And these are just two of the largest studies that have been done.